Neural Contextual Bandits without Regret: Details of and

 The following lemma provides the grounds for approximating the NTK with the empirical gram matrix of the neural network at initialization.
 Let $\mG = [\vg^T(\vx_t; \vtheta^0)]^T_{t\leq T}$. \begin{lemma}[\citet{arora2019exact} Theorem 3.1] Set $0<\delta<1$.
 If $m = \Omega(L^6\log(TL/\delta)/\epsilon^4)$, then with probability greater than $1-\delta$,

-\end{lemma} This lemma will allow us to write the unknown reward as a linear function of the feature map over the finite set of points that are observed while running the algorithm. \begin{lemma}[\citet{zhou2019neural} Lemma 5.1] Let $f^*$ be a member of $\gH_\ntk$ with bounded RKHS norm $\norm{f}_\ntk \leq B$.
+\end{lemma} The next lemma allows us to write the unknown reward as a linear function of the feature map over the finite set of points that are observed while running the algorithm. \begin{lemma}[\citet{zhou2019neural} Lemma 5.1] Let $f^*$ be a member of $\gH_\ntk$ with bounded RKHS norm $\norm{f}_\ntk \leq B$.
 If for some constant $C$,

 then for any $\delta \in (0,1)$, there exists $\vtheta^* \in \R^p$ such that